eht16/python-logstash-async/docs/usage.rst

 -----

-`AsynchronousLogstashHandler` is a custom logging handler which sends Logstash messages using UDP and TCP. (`SynchronousLogstashHandler` is a synchronous alternative) For example:
+`AsynchronousLogstashHandler` is a custom logging handler which sends Logstash messages using UDP and TCP.
+Use `SynchronousLogstashHandler` for a synchronous alternative.

+For example:

 .. code-block:: python